paldhous/ucb/2016/dataviz/md_raw/class3.md

 ![](./img/class3_19.jpg)

 However, we need each country to be filled with color by region.
-Using `Show Me`, switch to the `filled map` option, and each nation should fill with color.
+Using `Show Me`, switch to the `filled maps` option, and each nation should fill with color.
 Drag `Region` to `Color` and see how the same color scheme we used previously carries over to the map.
 Click on `Color`, set the transparency to 75% to match the bubble chart and remove the borders.
 Also click on `Tooltip` and uncheck `Show tooltip` so that no tooltip appears on the legend.

 We will use this map as a color legend, so its separate color legend is unnecessary.
 Click the color legend’s title bar and select `Hide Card` to remove it from the visualization.
+Also remove the `Sheet 2` title as before.

 Center the map in the view by clicking on it, holding and panning, just as you would on Google Maps.
 It should now look something like this: